-The dropdown menu is listed by region of the world where primates naturally reside—Africa, Asia, and Latin America—and then by biological order—apes, monkeys, and prosimians.
+The dropdown menu above is listed by region of the world where primates naturally reside—Africa, Asia, and Latin America—and, within those regions, by biological order—apes, monkeys, and prosimians.

 The nonhuman primates of Africa include great apes, monkeys, and prosimians.

-The nonhuman primates of Asia include great apes, small apes, monkeys, and prosimians.
+The nonhuman primates of Asia include great and small apes, monkeys, and prosimians.

 The nonhuman primates of Latin America include monkeys only.

-Most of of the world’s primates live throughout tropical and equatorial rainforests.
-But there are quite a few exceptions.
+Most of the world’s primates live in tropical and equatorial rainforests, but there are quite a few exceptions.
 Some live on sharp rocky cliffs or in semi-arid deserts.
 Some live near water, like riverbanks, flood plains, and mangroves.
 Some live in remote and seasonally snowy mountains.
 Some live in cloud forests.
 And some live in and near human settlements, including cities.

-Click on the main menu “Primates At-a-Glance” to view the dropdown and get started.
+Click on the main menu “Primates At-a-Glance” (above) to view the dropdown and get started.